Halsey Teases BTS Collaboration Performance at Billboard Music Awards

 So is Halsey feeling any pre-show jitters?

-For starters, the singer has not one but two performances tonight and she described the very different vibes we'll see from her tonight.
+For starters, the singer has not one but two performances tonight and she described the very different vibes we'll see from her over the course of the evening.

 The 24-year-old told E!'s Jason Kennedy and Tanya Rad exclusively on the red carpet, "The one with BTS is super fun and friendly.
 I think it shows our personalities a lot.
 I think a lot of people are really curious about the collaboration."